sujalkurkute/Deepfake-KYC-Buster/README.md

 An AI-powered system that detects deepfake images and videos to enhance digital identity verification and prevent fraud in KYC processes.

-This project uses Deep Learning (MobileNetV2) trained on the FaceForensics++ dataset to classify images or video frames as Real or Fake.📌 Project Overview
+This project uses Deep Learning (MobileNetV2) trained on the FaceForensics++ dataset to classify images or video frames as Real or Fake.

+📌 Project Overview

 Deepfake technology can create highly realistic fake images and videos using artificial intelligence.
 These manipulated media pose serious risks in: